commons-app/commons-app-documentation/Project-maintenance.md

 # Pull requests and merging workflow

 - All changes must be done via pull requests.
-- Any collaborator (Git role) can merge a pull request from another developer after review.
+- Any reviewers can merge a pull request from another developer after review.
-- Except for small/straightforward changes, it is strongly recommended that the reviewing collaborator test the code before merging.
+- Except for small/straightforward changes, it is strongly recommended that the reviewer test the code before merging.
 This can be done via `git fetch upstream pull/304/head:pr-304` then `git checkout pr-304`.
 - Nobody can merge their own pull requests.
 Exception: straightforward changelogs/versioning/etc or bugfixes that need to be pushed urgently by the project leader.